Ventless vs Vented Dryers: Which Is Right For You?

 Cons of a ventless dryer

-• Though ventless dryers can fit in small spaces due to their small size, they also hold smaller loads of clothes.
+• Though a ventless dryer can fit in small spaces due to its small size, it also holds smaller loads of clothes.

 • It takes much longer to dry items.
 An average drying cycle will take about an hour and a half.
 It will take multiple hours if you’re drying bulky items.

-• While make and model are primary indicators of price, ventless dryers are generally more expensive than vented dryers.
+• While make and model are primary indicators of price, a ventless dryer is generally more expensive than a vented dryer.

 Dryers in NYC